jamesc127/datastax-enterprise-cdc-demo/README.md

 - Script 00 takes three arguments to deploy the GKE cluster
   - Your GCP project name (where you have permissions to deploy a GKE cluster)
   - The name you want to give your GKE cluster (like `my-name-dse-cdc-test`)
-  - The GCP region you want to deploy your cluster in (e.g. `us-central1-c`)
+  - The GCP region in which you want to deploy your cluster (e.g. `us-central1-c`)
 ## Conduct the Demo
 - The GKE [Services & Ingress](https://console.cloud.google.com/kubernetes/discovery) page has links for your UI's
   - Kibana